-My home canning supplies list.
+My home canning supplies list

-I am in the midst of canning season, and while I was looking through my canning cupboard I realized just how much I have collected over the years.
-Most of my home canning supplies came from second-hand stores, yard sales or passed down, and I enjoy canning so much I would be lost without some of my tried and trusted supplies.
+I am in the midst of the canning season, and while I was looking through my canning cupboard I realized just how much I have collected over the years.
+Most of my canning supplies came from second-hand stores, yard sales or passed down.
+I enjoy canning so much I would be lost without some of my tried and trusted supplies.
 I remember the first-couple years of canning I had to borrow everything from my mother, but over the years I have added to my collection and now have everything I need.

 Here is a list of everything in my canning cupboard: